shotxd012/zinc_x/README.md

 ## Plugin System

-Strange Bot uses a modular plugin system that allows for easy extension of functionality.
+zinc_x uses a modular plugin system that allows for easy extension of functionality.
 Plugins are automatically loaded from the plugins directory.

 ### Creating a Plugin